1. SEXUALIZES CHILDREN

 May encourage children to question their parents’ beliefs or their cultural or religious values regarding early sex, sexual orientation or gender identity.

-14. VIOLATES OR UNDERMINES PARENTAL RIGHTS
+14. UNDERMINES PARENTS OR PARENTAL RIGHTS

 May instruct children they have rights to confidentiality and privacy from their parents.
 May teach children about accessing sexual commodities or services, including abortion, without parental consent.
 May instruct children not to tell their parents what they are being taught about sex in school.